Vicomtech/NUBes-negation-uncertainty-biomedical-corpus/README.md

 explained below, to obtain the files to conduct the ablation study.

 **WARNING:** Please note that this dataset is stored with [Git LFS](https://git-lfs.github.com/).
-If you have any problem cloning these files, you can download them from https://vicomtech.box.com/v/NUBes-LREC2020-data as a ZIP archive.
+If you have any problem cloning these files, please [get in touch](#contact) and we will provide alternative ways to obtain the data.

 #### [`ablation.py`](./LREC2020/ablation.py)